Permanent Relief From Recurring Pain

 Address digestion to reduce load on the body's internal organs to manage chronic stress.
 Look out for symptoms of intolerance/allergy like constipation and bloating.
 Eliminate suspected food for 3-6 weeks before reintroducing them to check how body responds to the reintroduced food.
 Some of the common food that can cause intolerance are diary, wheat, soy, nuts, shellfish and eggs.
 Stay hydrated throughout the day and have enough fibre (from veges or supplements).
 Have digestive enzymes if necessary.

 Address overall stress to manage chronic stress.
 Common sources of overall stress includes sleep, digestion (mentioned previously), emotional stress and over-training.
 Emotional stress can be managed with pre-bedtime stress busting activities mentioned earlier, while over-training can be addressed by reducing the volume of workout by half for better recovery and adaptation.
-In general, overall stress can be addressed with supplements (like Relora, Magnesium and Evodia) that aid in relaxation.
-In the event of accumulated overall stress causing adrenaline fatigue whereby low energy level is experienced throughout most of the day, adrenals support supplements (like Vit C with Cordyceps, Rhodiola, Ashwagandha and Schisandra) can be helpful.
+In general, daily stress results in more tension and harder to relax, which can be addressed by supplements that aid in relaxation, like Magnesium.
+In the event of accumulated overall stress causing adrenaline fatigue whereby low energy level is experienced throughout most of the day, adrenals support supplements (like Vit C) can be helpful.

 Poor breathing patterns